-If a SLAPP defendant prevails on a motion to dismiss, the statute requires the court to award the defendant court costs and attorney’s fees. § 12-752(D).
-Conversely, if the court finds that the motion to dismiss was frivolous or brought solely to delay the proceedings, it “shall” award costs and attorney’s fees to the prevailing plaintiff.
+If the SLAPP defendant prevails on a motion to dismiss or quash, the court “may”—but is no longer required to under the amended law—award the defendant their costs and attorney’s fees.
+Id. § 12-751(F).
+Conversely, if the court finds that the motion to dismiss or quash was frivolous or brought solely to delay the proceedings, it “shall” award costs and attorney’s fees to the prevailing plaintiff.
 Id.

 If the court finds that the defendant has shown the case was improperly motivated, the court’s decision granting or denying the anti-SLAPP motion can be immediately appealed.
 Id. § 12-751(H).
 The appeal will be expedited unless an appeals court rule or decision provides otherwise.
 Id. §§ 12-2101(A)(5)(e), 22-261(C).
 These provisions do not apply if the court finds that the defendant failed to show the case was improperly motivated.

 The amended statute does not state that it applies retroactively.